aterreno/blog/content/agile-project-management-with-scrum/index.md

 > The minimum plan necessary to start a Scrum project consists of a vision and a Product Backlog.
 The vision describes why
 > the project is being undertaken and what the desired end state is.

-**Reestimations**
+**Re-estimations**

-> Increasing the accuracy of estimating by comparing actual hours worked to estimated hours worked is a suboptimal measurement.
+> Increasing the accuracy of estimating by comparing actual hours worked to estimated hours worked is a sub-optimal measurement.

 > Comparing what the Team actually produces to a desired release date and release goals is a much more appropriate measurement.

-I’m quite keen on this phrase, I’ve been asked on a couple of projects to re-estimate and I found it quite wasteful, the accuracy of the estimations will be achived Sprint by Sprint, there’s no value on re-estimating during the development.
+I’m quite keen on this phrase, I’ve been asked on a couple of projects to re-estimate and I found it quite wasteful, the accuracy of the estimations will be achieved Sprint by Sprint, there’s no value on re-estimating during the development.

-**Methaphors**
+**Metaphors**

-> I often compare a ScrumMaster to a sheepdog, responsible for keeping the flock together and the wolves away.
+> I often compare a Scrum Master to a sheepdog, responsible for keeping the flock together and the wolves away.

 > One of the ingredients of Scrum is a practice known as sashimi.
 Sashimi is a Japanese delicacy consisting of thin slices of
 > raw fish.
 Each slice is complete in itself, a complete taste similar to the way every other slice tastes.